daniel-lopez-puig/home_service_robot_project/README.md

-# Where_am_I
+# map_my_world
-Where_am_I is basic robot simulation focused on localization.
+map_my_world is basic robot simulation focused on localization.
 This project can be used as a base/template project to start your own modified project of localization using amcl pkg.

 It is basically composed by three different components:
 - The simulation of the robot that holds a world and a very simple robot inside.